-Provision of doubtful debts for contractual financial assets

-is recognised when there is objective evidence that the Board will not be able to collect a receivable.
+Provision of doubtful debts for contractual financial assets is recognised when there is objective evidence that the Board will not be able to collect a receivable.
 Objective evidence includes financial difficulties of the debtor, default payments, and debts which are more than 90 days overdue.
-As at the end of December 2020, debtors were awaiting funds from the Alpine Support Grants administered by DJPR and subsequently settled most debts in early 2021.
-Other outstanding's debts in 2021 have entered into payment plans under the Coronavirus Financial Hardship policy.
+Outstanding's debts in 2022 have entered into payment plans under the Coronavirus Financial Hardship policy.
 The Board has deemed that these measures do not declare the debts greater than 90 days as uncollectable.
-This will be monitored throughout 2021.
+This will be monitored throughout 2022.